TA and AL job descriptions block 1 and 2, 2025-26

 The TAs are expected to take on the following responsibilities:

-• Hold exercise classes on developing for VR and supervise project work of student groups during the regular weekly classes.
+- Planning and holding exercise classes on developing for VR with Unity and for the technical project work of student groups during the regular weekly classes.

-• Help, discuss, and answer the students’ questions online on the course forums and website.
+- Help, discuss, and answer the students’ questions online on the course forums (e.g., Absalon).

 Requirements

-The position as a TA for Virtual Reality requires proficiency with C# and experience with the Unity workflow.
+The position as a TA for Virtual Reality requires proficiency with Unity (or minimum with C#) and experience with the Unity workflow (e.g., you have took the VR course in some previous year or have equivalent experience from elsewhere).
 We will need 2 TAs for the course.
-The workload for each TA will be up to 135 hours in total (approximately 15 hours a week).
-This includes 3-4 hours of in-class assistance, weekly meeting of 1 hour, and assignment planning, online guidance of students, and hand-in evaluation tasks.
+The TAs tasks includes 4 hours of in-class assistance weekly, assignment updates, planning of demonstrations and tips for the exercise classes, possible online guidance of students (answering questions on Absalon), and hand-in evaluation tasks.

 Instruktoropgaver: